-To represent the power of the spectrum, open the 'Phase Correction' dialog box by clicking on the
+To represent the power of the spectrum, select 'Power' under the 'Manual Correction' scroll down menu .

-'Phase Correction' scroll menu and then selecting 'Power' or via the 'Processing/Phase Correction/Power' menu.
 The 'Power' as well as the representation of the 'Magnitude' are reversible options.

 The 'Magnitude' representation produces an increase in linewidth, whilst the 'Power' representation distorts the intensities of the peaks: